Breast cancer - Stage IIIB

 Today, I still travel more than 2,000 miles for my yearly checkups at CTCA.
 Each visit, I see my entire care team and get the full deal, from a massage, to physical therapy,

-acupuncture, nutrition, naturopathic medicine, and of course my primary care doctors.
+acupuncture, nutrition, naturopath, and of course my primary care doctors.
 During my last visit, it was wonderful to hear Dr. Eden tell me he never needed to see me again!
 Of

 course, I will stop by every year to say “hi” but I am happy to no longer be his patient.